Vice-Chancellor's Fellow: Professor Robert Manne

 Professor Robert Manne was educated at the Universities of Melbourne and Oxford and was Professor of Politics at La Trobe University until his retirement in December 2012.
 Professor Manne is currently convenor of La Trobe’s Ideas & Society program.

-Professor Manne has published a large number of extended political essays and has written or edited twenty books on a wide variety of topics, including The Petrov Affair; The Culture of Forgetting: Helen Demidenko and the Holocaust; Left, Right, Left: Political Essays: 1977-2005; Making Trouble: Essays against the New Australian Complacency; Cypherpunk Revolutionary: On Julian Assange; and three Quarterly Essays, “In Denial: The Stolen Generations and the Right”, “Sending Them Home: Refugees and the New Politics of Indifference” and “Bad News: Murdoch’s Australian and the Shaping of the Nation”.
+Professor Manne has published a large number of extended political essays and has written or edited twenty-five books on a wide variety of topics, including The Petrov Affair: Politics and Espionage ; The Culture of Forgetting: Helen Demidenko and the Holocaust; Left, Right, Left: Political Essays: 1977-2005; Making Trouble: Essays against the New Australian Complacency; Cypherpunk Revolutionary: On Julian Assange; and three Quarterly Essays, “In Denial: The Stolen Generations and the Right”, “Sending Them Home: Refugees and the New Politics of Indifference” and “Bad News: Murdoch’s Australian and the Shaping of the Nation”.
 His most recent book is The Mind of the Islamic State published in Melbourne and New York.

-In 2011 and 2012 he wrote extended essays on Julian Assange and climate change denialism for The Monthly.
-His books and essays have won various awards including the Washington National Intelligence Centre Prize for The Petrov Affair and a Queensland Premier’s Prize for “In Denial”.
-Professor Manne’s essays have been selected almost every year for inclusion in the annual Best Australian Essays anthology since its inception in 1998.
+His books and essays have won various awards including the Washington National Intelligence Center Prize for The Petrov Affair and a Queensland Premier’s Prize for “In Denial”.

 Since then he has been Chair of the editorial boards of both Australian Book Review and The Monthly and is a member of the editorial board of the recently established La Trobe University Press.
 Professor Manne is a member of the Academy of Social Sciences in Australia.
 In 2005 he was voted Australia’s leading public intellectual in a vote conducted by the Sydney Morning Herald.